pmean/build-website/text/14/02/nih-big-data.md

 <!---More--->

-The RFAÂ  calls for "the development of innovative approaches to tough problems."
+The RFA  calls for "the development of innovative approaches to tough problems."
 You don't have to have "fully hardened" software, but you do need to demonstrate proof of concept.
 NIH stresses repeatedly throughout the proposal of the need to address biomedical data.Your application